-Pat Trowbridge became involved with American Horse Publications in 1998.
-In 2002, he was elected to the Board of Directors and was the 2007-2008 AHP President.
-In 2015-2016, he completed his second term as AHP President.
-He currently serves on the Strategic Planning and Succession Plan Committees.
-Trowbridge is the English Group Publisher at Equine Network LLC.
-Prior to his current position, he was Vice President and Group Publisher – Equine Titles for Lumina Media (formerly i-5 Publishing), publishers of Horse Illustrated, Young Rider, and HorseChannel.com.
-He began his publishing career with BowTie, Inc. in 1996.
-During his over 20 years with BowTie/Lumina Media, he has held many positions including Advertising Sales Representative, Advertising Sales Manager, Advertising Director for Equine Publications, Group Advertising Director for Equine, Canine and Feline Publications, Group Publisher, Director of Corporate Special Projects, and Associate Publisher for Trade Titles.
-He grew up riding horses on his family’s small farm in Kansas.
-He resides in Southern California with his family.
+Pat Trowbridge started with AHP in 1998.
+In 2002, he was elected to the Board of Directors and served as President from 2007 to 2008 and 2015 to 2016.
+He currently serves on the Strategic Planning and Nominating Committees.
+Trowbridge is a Media Professional Member.
+Prior to his most recent position, he was English Group Publisher at Equine Network LLC, Vice President and Group Publisher - Equine Titles for Lumina Media (formerly i-5 Publishing), publishers of Horse Illustrated, Young Rider, and HorseChannel.com.
+He began his career with BowTie, Inc. in 1996.
+During his over 20 years with BowTie/Lumina Media, he held many positions including Advertising Sales Representative, Advertising Sales Manager, Advertising Director for Equine Publications, Group Advertising Director for Equine, Canine and Feline Publications, Group Publisher, Director of Corporate Special Projects, and Associate Publisher for Trade Titles.

 Every year since 2001, Barrie Reightler has designed the AHP Annual Conference logo and numerous other logos for the association.
 She earned the Chris Brune Spirit Award in 2006 and was inducted into the AHP Circle of Champions in 2013.

-Jennifer Paulson has a 20-year history in publishing, media, and advertising.
-She recently started her own creative strategy business, Jen Paulson Creative, to consult on projects for associations, brands and publications.
+Jennifer Paulson has a 25-year history in publishing, media, and advertising.
+She operates her own creative content strategy business, Jen Paulson Creative, to consult on projects for associations, brands, and publications.
 She served on the AHP board as a director from 2012-2015.
 She was re-elected director in 2019.

 A native of Pennsylvania, Whitney Allen began riding hunters/ jumpers and hunter paces in 1988 and continued to ride and compete competitively until 1998.